CodeKhanh/online-resume/index.md

-- Led efforts to organize and identify medical supplies for shipment, including repairing damaged devices to ensure functionality and readiness for delivery.
+- Led efforts to organize and identify medical supplies for shipment, including repairing damaged devices to ensure functionality and readiness for delivery

-- Collaborated with a diverse team to identify areas of improvement and efficiently provide sustainable solutions.
+- Collaborated with a diverse team to identify areas of improvement and efficiently provide sustainable solutions

-- Gained experience in global healthcare and nonprofit sector challenges while demonstrating leadership in managing large teams effectively.
+- Gained experience in global healthcare and nonprofit sector challenges while demonstrating leadership in managing large teams effectively

 ***Research Student*, Mosquito Biology Research** Aug 2023 – Dec 2023

-- Conducted fitness and density studies on live *Aedes aegypti* mosquitoes, analyzing genetic and phenotypic traits under the supervision of Dr. Silvie Huijben.
+- Conducted fitness and density studies on live *Aedes aegypti* mosquitoes, analyzing genetic and phenotypic traits under the supervision of Dr. Silvie Huijben

-- Performed daily mosquito larval rearing from first instar to adults while simultaneously assessing the mortality and sex of over 1000 mosquitoes.
+- Performed daily mosquito larval rearing from first instar to adults while simultaneously assessing the mortality and sex of over 1000 mosquitoes

-- Presented research findings to peers and faculty, highlighting strong scientific communication abilities.
+- Presented research findings to peers and faculty, highlighting strong scientific communication abilities